inova-solutions/semver/packages/semver/README.md

 **_releaseCandidate_**

 Indicates whether the current branch produces rc builds.
 This is only relevant for release branches.
-Set this to `false` for producing stable builds from your release branch
+Set this to `false` to produce stable builds from your release branch

 Default is set to `true`.